-With the mass adoption of the internet, social media and big data approaches in business and government, an analytics blog by Northeastern University estimates that the sum of data produced each day is 2.5 exabytes — that’s roughly 530 trillion copies of the song, ‘Around the World,’ by Daft Punk.
+With the mass adoption of the internet, social media, and big data approaches in business and government, it is estimated that the sum of data produced each day is 2.5 quintillion bytes — that’s roughly 530 trillion copies of the song, ‘Around the World,’ by Daft Punk.

 However, the rate of production far exceeds the growth of the capacity to store.
-This problem is further compounded by the fact that the lifespan of most data storage technologies is about 20 years.
-One elegant solution proposed to mitigate capacity and durability issues has been to use the fundamental data storage unit of biology, DNA.
+This problem is worsened by the fact that the lifespan of most data storage technologies is only about 20 years.
+One elegant solution to increase capacity and durability is to use the fundamental data storage unit of biology, DNA.

-Commercial ventures looking to revolutionizing the field of DNA synthesis include American start-ups like Gen9, which was recently acquired by Ginkgo Bioworks, and Twist, which are implementing multiplex platforms to scale up processes.
-Other companies such as Molecular Assemblies are developing novel enzymatic based methods to synthesize DNA.
+Companies looking to revolutionizing the field of DNA synthesis include Ginkgo Bioworks and Twist, which are implementing multiplex platforms to scale up chemical DNA writing processes.
+Other companies, such as Molecular Assemblies and DNA Script, are developing enzymatic methods to synthesize DNA.

 In addition to the high costs of producing DNA, another hurdle has been maximizing the amount of information that can be stored in each nucleotide.
-A recent paper in Science described a storage method dubbed ‘DNA Fountain’ to access 85% of the predicted 1.8 bits that could be stored per nucleotide and an extraordinary 60% increase compared to previous methods.
+Last year, a paper in Science described a storage method dubbed ‘DNA Fountain’ to access 85% of the predicted 1.8 bits that could be stored per nucleotide, which is an extraordinary 60% increase compared to previous methods.

-Hand in hand with the influx of information comes the importance of data security.
-Since DNA data storage represents a stable, low energy method of storing large quantities of information that can be passed onto future generations, European biotech companies will strive to be well positioned for the emergence of this technology.
-This strategy is evidenced by initiatives of the public-private partnership SynbiCITE, such as the creation of 5 different DNA foundries across the UK to stimulate research and the commercialisation of products in the realm of synthetic biology.
+DNA data storage would be a stable, low energy method of storing large quantities of information that can be passed onto future generations.
+European institutions are catching on the potential, with examples such as SynbiCITE, which has created 5 different DNA foundries across the UK to stimulate research and the commercialization of products in the realm of synthetic biology.

 As DNA synthesis chemistry costs come down, it will be interesting to watch out for the emergence of spin-offs from both the synthetic biology community as well as its computational counterpart, such as the European Bioinformatics Institute, which has been home to some of the pioneering work in the field of DNA data storage.

 Alison Hirukawa is interested in emerging technologies and dreams of playing beach volleyball in Rio de Janeiro.
-She is currently at the finish line of her PhD on cancer epigenetics from McGill University in Montréal.
+She has a PhD on cancer epigenetics from McGill University in Montréal.

 Let's Continue The Conversation